DataTalksClub/data-engineering-zoomcamp/cohorts/2025/02-workflow-orchestration/README.md

 ### Troubleshooting tips

 If you face any issues with Kestra flows in Module 2, make sure to use the following Docker images/ports:
-- `image: kestra/kestra:v1.1` - pin your Kestra Docker image to this version so we can ensure reproducibility; do NOT use `kestra/kestra:develop` as this is a bleeding-edge development version that might contain bugs
+- `kestra/kestra:latest` is correct = latest stable release, while `kestra/kestra:develop` is incorrect as this is a bleeding-edge development version that might contain bugs
-- `postgres:18` — make sure to pin your Postgres image to version 18
+- `postgres:latest` — make sure to use Postgres image, which uses **PostgreSQL 15** or higher
 - If you run `pgAdmin` or something else on port 8080, you can adjust Kestra docker-compose to use a different port, e.g. change port mapping to 18080 instead of 8080, and then access Kestra UI in your browser from http://localhost:18080/ instead of from http://localhost:8080/

 If you're using Linux, you might encounter `Connection Refused` errors when connecting to the Postgres DB from within Kestra.
 This is because `host.docker.internal` works differently on Linux.
 Using the modified Docker Compose file below, you can run both Kestra and its dedicated Postgres DB, as well as the Postgres DB for the exercises all together.
 You can access it within Kestra by referring to the container name `postgres_zoomcamp` instead of `host.docker.internal` in `pluginDefaults`.
 This applies to pgAdmin as well.
 If you'd prefer to keep it in separate Docker Compose files, you'll need to setup a Docker network so that they can communicate with each other.